 Collaborations in Cardiac Genetic Disease Including E1784K Consortium

-SGUL: Mary Sheppard, Sanjay Sharma, Michael Papadakis, Maite Tome-Esteban, Yalda Jamshidi, Steve Jeffery, Irina Chis Ster
+- SGUL: Mary Sheppard, Sanjay Sharma, Michael Papadakis, Maite Tome-Esteban, Yalda Jamshidi, Steve Jeffery, Irina Chis Ster

-UK: Stuart Cook, James Ware (Royal Brompton) Jan Till, Pascal McKeown Chris Denning (Nottingham), Andrew Tinker (QMUL)
+- UK: Stuart Cook, James Ware (Royal Brompton) Jan Till, Pascal McKeown Chris Denning (Nottingham), Andrew Tinker (QMUL)

-Japan: Naomasa Makita, Takeshi Aiba, Minoru Horie, Seiko Ono, Wataru Shimizu
+- Japan: Naomasa Makita, Takeshi Aiba, Minoru Horie, Seiko Ono, Wataru Shimizu

-Italy: Peter Schwartz, Lia Crotti
+- Italy: Peter Schwartz, Lia Crotti

-USA: Dan Roden, Mike Ackerman, Al George
+- USA: Dan Roden, Mike Ackerman, Al George

-Denmark: Michael Christiansen, Jacob Tfelt.
+- Denmark: Michael Christiansen, Jacob Tfelt.

-Holland: Arthur Wilde, Connie Bezzina, Michael Tanck
+- Netherlands: Arthur Wilde, Connie Bezzina, Michael Tanck

-Canada: Andrew Krahn, Jason Roberts, Shubhayan Sanatani
+- Canada: Andrew Krahn, Jason Roberts, Shubhayan Sanatani

-Early Repolarisation Consortium: Yalda Jamshidi, Patricia Munroe (QMUL), Nilesh Samani (Leicester), Christian Hengstenberg (Munich), Harold Snieder, Ilja Nolte (Holland).
+- Early Repolarisation Consortium: Yalda Jamshidi, Patricia Munroe (QMUL), Nilesh Samani (Leicester), Christian Hengstenberg (Munich), Harold Snieder, Ilja Nolte (Holland).